Skip to content

 Zero-Knowledge Proofs (ZKP) and their protocols like zkSNARKs and zkSTARKs, present the most flexible, versatile and interoperable solution to the data privacy problem.
 By turning data into a computation, they allow for the representation of data in a manner that inherently preserves its privacy.
 It’s as intutive as it gets: if the data you are sharing is already private, then there can be no breach of privacy.
 It also means that the complexity and the cost of systems operating on that data is greatly reduced.
 The first solutions of this kind are already emerging.

-zkLocus leverages Zero-Knowledge (ZK) to enable fully private geolocation sharing, by enabling users to share their geogrpahical location without revealing their exact coordinates.
-It does so by cryptographically processing the set of coordinates into a succint proof demonstrating that the user is within a certain geographical area without revealing any additional information about the actual geolocation.
+zkLocus leverages Zero-Knowledge (ZK) to enable fully private geolocation sharing, by enabling users to share their geographical location without revealing their exact coordinates.
+It does so by cryptographically processing the set of coordinates into a succinct proof demonstrating that the user is within a certain geographical area without revealing any additional information about the actual geolocation.
 This proof is then stored and shared, instead of the raw coordinate data.
-Deriving its properties from recursive zkSNARKs, this proof is succint, and can generated and verified by anyone on every day computing devices, such as smartphones, laptops, and IoT.
+Deriving its properties from recursive zkSNARKs, this proof is succinct, and can generated and verified by anyone on every day computing devices, such as smartphones, laptops, and IoT.

 For more information on zkLocus and zkSafeZones you can consult the following resources: